 A resource kit of more than 25 items, books, DVDs and teacher guides was presented to the New Mexico Chapter to augment its resource library.
 These items will now be made available to educators who would like to borrow the material to share in their classrooms.

-The next workshop is scheduled for Phoenix, with
+The next workshop is scheduled for Phoenix, with Houston, Twin Cities and Livingston-Merced in the works.

 FOR THE RECORD

 THE NO-NO BOYS

 By John Tateishi